LittleNogueira/Pokedex/README.md

 cd /path/Pokedex

 npm install
 ```

-Open your emulator Android, and execute the following comands.
+Open your Android emulator, and execute the following comands.

 ```
 npm start
 npm run android
 ```

+The app should be installing on your emulator.

+Thank you! :smiley: